Visiting Assistant in Research (VAR)

 Students who are currently enrolled in a graduate program at another university and who wish to pursue full time dissertation research at Yale may be admitted to the Division of Special Registration (DSR) as a Visiting Assistant in Research (VAR).

 VARs may not enroll in courses at Yale and are limited to a maximum of two years of study.

-Prospective applicants to these programs should first contact the department to which they hope to apply for more information and specific eligibility requirements.
+Prospective applicants should first contact the department to which they hope to apply for more information and specific eligibility requirements.
 You must have permission from the department with which you wish to affiliate before you can submit an application.

 Please refer to our Frequently Asked Question section for Visiting Assistants in Research.

 Before starting your application, please note the following:

 - All documents must be in English.